anh-ld/nho/README.md

 ### Why Nho?

-- Writing a Web Component (WC) using vanilla JavaScript can be such tedious.
-Alternatively, popular WC libraries can be overkill and overweighted (4KB+) for creating small components like a `"Buy now" button` or a `cart listing`.
+- Writing a Web Component using vanilla JavaScript can be such tedious.
+Alternatively, popular libraries can be overkill and overweighted (4KB+) for creating small components like a `"Buy now" button` or a `cart listing drawer`

-- `Nho` simplifies the process by staying lightweight, removing unnecessary APIs, and using a simple DOM diffing algorithm.
+- `Nho` simplifies the process by staying lightweight, removing unnecessary APIs, and using a simple DOM diffing algorithm

 ### Features

-- `1.3KB` gzipped.
+- `1.2KB` gzipped  (`1210 bytes` for `esm` and `1443 bytes` for `umd`)
-- Simple API inspired from `Vue`.
+- Simple API inspired from `Vue`
+- `100%` test coverage

 ### Example